 - Number of Trial Payments - defines the number of trial period payments in this period.
-Make sure to enter the value that doesn't contradict Number of Payments setting.
+Make sure to enter the value that doesn't contradict the 'Number of Payments' setting.

-Subscription settings are added to all product types (except grouped products) and can be found in the Subscription Configuration section of the product details page.
+Subscription settings are added to the configurable, bundle, simple, virtual, and downloadable product types.
+It can be found in the 'Subscription Configuration' section on the product details page in Catalog > Products.

 There is a total of four settings:

 - Subscription - defines if the product should be offered as a single-time purchase, only as a subscription, or available in both variants: a subscription and a single purchase;

 - Regular Payment Price - defines the price of a regular subscription payment;